GuildCrafts/web-development-js/_goals/158-Core_Algorithms-Classic_Numeric_and_Set.md

 - [ ] Functions are small and serve a single purpose.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+### Stretch

+Pick a _different_ programming language from JavaScript (e.g. Ruby, Swift, Python, C, Java...) and write tests & implementations for each.

+- [ ] Can run all non-JavaScript tests with a single command.
+- [ ] For each algorithm identified above, there exists:
+  - [ ] a test file with multiple unit tests for each algorithm  _in a language other than JavaScript_.
+  - [ ] an implementation file with a correct implementation of the algorithm _in a language other than JavaScript_.

 [core-algos]: {{ site.url }}{% link _goals/123-Core_Algorithms.md %}
 [core-algos-adv]: {{ site.url }}{% link _goals/159-Core_Algorithms-Sorting_Searching_Graphing_and_Geometry.md %}